Skip to main contentSkip to navigation

 Every one of these procedures happens at a bench with a soldering iron, a microscope, and firmware tools.
 None of them require a particle-controlled room.

 The reason cleanrooms exist for hard drives and not for SSDs comes down to how the storage medium is packaged.
-A hard drive platter is a bare aluminum or glass substrate with a magnetic coating.
+Hard drive magnetic media is a bare aluminum or glass substrate with a magnetic coating.
 Opening the drive exposes that coating to room air.
-A single 0.5 micron particle on the platter surface, struck by a head flying at 3 to 5 nanometers, produces a head crash that scores the platter and destroys the data track.
+A single 0.5 micron particle struck by a head flying at 3 to 5 nanometers produces a head crash that scores the magnetic coating and destroys the data track.

 NAND flash memory is nothing like this.
 Each NAND die is encapsulated inside a sealed BGA or TSOP package at the semiconductor fab.
 The silicon is hermetically protected against particulates, humidity, and handling damage before the chip ever ships.
 When the SSD is assembled, the packaged NAND is soldered to the PCB using standard SMT reflow.
 By the time the drive reaches a recovery lab, the data-bearing silicon has already been sealed for its entire service life.